 Now even my name was irrelevant.
 At least for the time being.
 I owed everything to Love, for it was her sister that I had damned with my actions.
 Had I not been deemed of such use to these ‘people’, and had she and Serendipity not sued for peace, my fate would have been significantly more abrupt; an end she would have been resigned to in tandem.

 I had known with a certainty that even these lingering details would soon be washed from my beleaguered mind.

 A method of control.
 ‘A precaution for my own good’.

 It didn’t matter.

-I’ll serve this penitent tangent.
+For lack of a better option, I serve this penitent tangent.

 What they had not anticipated, was that by some anomaly, over aeons the pieces would slowly come back to us both.

 Next time I’ll be sure not to fail.